Which company offers the lowest car insurance rates?

-It's the "golden rule" of car insurance: as your driving profile changes, so does your premium.
+It's the "golden rule" of car insurance: as your driving profile changes, so will your premium.
 Not every company will assess your profile and apply rate changes in the same way.
 If you’ve been involved in a collision and your rate increases, shop around to find a company that views your accident as less costly than does your current company.

 This is why it’s important to not become complacent with your insurance company.
-Just because Nationwide was the cheapest insurance company before a DUI, doesn't mean things will stay as-is with a serious violation on your record.
+Just because GEICO was the cheapest insurance company before a DUI doesn't mean things will stay as-is with a serious violation on your record.

 Learn more about car insurance after a DUI.

-If a parent's greatest fear is their child getting behind the wheel, covering their car insurance premium might be a close second.
+If a parent's greatest fear is their child getting behind the wheel, covering their car insurance premiums might be a close second.
 On average, adding a teen driver increases annual car insurance rates by about 83%.
 This is because of the risks posed by teen drivers: they're less experienced and more likely to take risks behind the wheel, leaving the insurance company vulnerable.
 We assessed premiums from top insurers after adding a teen to the car insurance policy of a married couple.

 To find the cheapest auto insurance for teen drivers, consult our guides: